"The true patriot fights and stays alive

 A haunting saga of dedicated love, old promises and conflicts of patriotism set

 in the turbulent Middle East.
-A British Army officer returns to the Mediterranean
+A British Army officer, Greg Sommerville returns to the Mediterranean

 British colonial rule.
-His former love has disappeared.
-There's more.
+Eleni his old love has disappeared.
+There's more!

-A Greek assassin from Salonika is on Cyprus.
+An old Greek assassin from Salonika has landed on Cyprus.
 His mission?
 To assassinate the

-British Governor and a mysterious "Third Man" as well as sabotage UN talks.
+British Governor along with a mysterious "Third Man" plus sabotage UN talks.
 The

 problem is compounded when the officer finds his son has joined the assassin's